virtualagc/virtualagc/YUL/notes.md

 DM       1
 ```

-Similarly, the following insructions and pseudoinstructions are not used at all
+Similarly, the following insructions and pseudoinstructions are not used in YUL:
-in YUL:

 ```
-Unused Instructions:
 CONTROL
 CSCON
 DD